Manatee: Red tide

 Another cause of manatee deaths are red tides, a term used for the proliferation, or "blooms", of the microscopic marine algae Karenia brevis.
 This dinoflagellate produces brevetoxins that can have toxic effects on the central nervous system of animals.

 In 1996, a red tide was responsible for 151 manatee deaths in Florida.
 The bloom was present from early March to the end of April and killed approximately 15% of the known population of manatees along South Florida's western coast.

-Other blooms in 1982 and 2005 resulted in 37 and 44 deaths, respectively.
+Other blooms in 1982 and 2005 resulted in 37 and 44 deaths respectively, and a red tide killed 123 manatees between November 2022 and June 2023.

 Starvation

-In 2021 a massive die-off of seagrass along the Atlantic coast of Florida left manatees without enough food to eat.
-As a result of this ecological disaster Florida's manatees began dying at an alarming rate, largely from starvation.
-In early 2022 the U.S. Fish and Wildlife Service began a feeding program to address the situation by distributing 3,000 pounds (1,361 kg) of lettuce per day to save the malnourished animals.
+In 2021 a massive die-off of seagrass along the Atlantic coast of Florida left manatees without enough food to eat, and they began dying at high rates.
+The U.S. Fish and Wildlife Service responded with a feeding program that distributing 3,000 pounds (1,361 kg) of lettuce per day to the manatee population.